stuffnting/gutenberg-block-examples/src/dynamic-inner-blocks/README.md

-# Dynamic Inner Blocks
+# dynamic-inner-blocks

 ## Description

 This block has a dynamic section, which lists the latest posts, and also allows inner blocks to be added.
+The allowed inner blocks are limited to the core paragraph, heading, and list blocks.
+This example demonstrates how `innerBlockProps.children` can be used to add the inner blocks, without a wrapper tag.

 ## In this code